-By default, any NMC on the private side of StruxureWare Data Center Expert obtains its time settings by using StruxureWare Data Center Expert as an NTP server.
+By default, any NMC on the private side of EcoStruxureTM IT or Data Center Expert obtains its time settings by using EcoStruxureTM IT or Data Center Expert as an NTP server.

 Field Description Override Manual NTP Settings If you select this, data from other sources (typically DHCP) take precedence over the NTP configurations you set here.
 Primary NTP Server Enter the IP address or domain name of the primary NTP server.
 Secondary NTP Server Enter the IP address or domain name of the secondary NTP server, when a secondary server is available.

-Update Interval Define, in hours, how often the NMC accesses the NTP Server for an update.
+Field Description Update Interval Define, in hours, how often the NMC accesses the NTP Server for an update.
 Minimum : 1; Maximum : 8760 (1 year).

-Field Description Update Using NTP Now Initiate an immediate update of the date and time by the NTP Server.
+Update Using NTP Now Initiate an immediate update of the date and time by the NTP Server.